ClHome 〉About Us 〉Employment

 Current Opportunities

-The San Francisco City Attorney’s Office is looking for an experienced and motivated Deputy City Attorney to join our Public Utilities Team.
+The San Francisco City Attorney’s Office is looking for a qualified and motivated Legal Secretary to join its Dependency & Mental Health (DMH) Team.

 If you are interested in the position, more information about the job and application process is available here.

-The San Francisco City Attorney’s Office is looking for an experienced and motivated Deputy City Attorney to join our Trial/Litigation Team.
+The San Francisco City Attorney’s Office is looking for a qualified and motivated Legal Assistant to join its Code Enforcement Team.

 If you are interested in the position, more information about the job and application process is available here.

-The San Francisco City Attorney’s Office is looking for an experienced and motivated Legal Secretary to join our Labor Team.
+The San Francisco City Attorney’s Office is looking for a qualified and motivated Deputy City Attorney to join its Labor Team.

-The Labor Team is a collaborative and dynamic group of 17 attorneys, three paralegals, three legal assistants, and six legal secretaries.
-The Team defends the City in state and federal civil litigation (through trial and appeals) and administrative proceedings involving labor and employment matters and provides proactive advice and risk management strategies to its client departments on all aspects of the City’s labor and employment relationships.
+The Labor Team is a collaborative and dynamic group of 19 attorneys, five paralegals and legal assistants, and six legal secretaries.
+The Team defends the City in state and federal civil litigation (through trial and appeals), in administrative proceedings involving employment and labor matters, and provides proactive advice and risk management strategies to its client departments on all aspects of the City’s labor and employment relationships.
 The Team advises and represents the City in its on-going relationships with the more than 30 unions that represent City employees, including collective bargaining, labor grievance arbitrations, and defending unfair labor practice and other administrative charges.

 If you are interested in the position, more information about the job and application process is available here.